samuelpadron/samuelpadron/README.md

 #### About me

-- 🔭 I’m currently working on my second year courses of my BSc in Computing Science.
+- 🔭 I’m currently in my third year of my BSc in Computing Science.
-- 🌱 I’m currently learning Apache Hadoop, Docker, and socket programming.
+- 🌱 I’m currently learning Data Analysis and Artificial Intelligence.
 - 📫 How to reach me: send me an email to spadron05@gmail.com
 - ⚡ Fun fact: I miss the sun :(